-Charles Anstey, “b 1840 son of William Anstey” married Sarah Walkington (b 1848 Clare, South Australia, “daughter of Joseph George Walkington“) in September 1866 at the Holy Trinity Church Melrose, Frome, South Australia.
+Charles Anstey, “b 1840 son of William Anstey” (per his marriage and death certificate) was born in Swanbourne in c1840 (in March/April 1841 according to the 1841 Census) to parents William Anstee and Margaret Ann Anstee.
+He grew up in Swanbourne, living at Church Street, Swanbourne in the 1851 Census.
+Some time in his early adulthood he emigrated to Australia (probably before 1861 as he does not appear in the 1861 UK Census), then he married Sarah Walkington (b 1848 Clare, South Australia, “daughter of Joseph George Walkington“) in September 1866 at the Holy Trinity Church Melrose, Frome, South Australia.
 Charles Anstey and Sarah moved to Port Augusta, South Australia and had the following children:

 - Alfred [Charles] Anstey (b 1868 Adelaide- see below);

 - William Henry [Budd?]
-Anstey (b 1871 Adelaide, married Margaret Eta Johnson, known as Maggie, in 1890, had children Thomas Henry Anstey (b 1890 Footscray, died young?); Margaret Annie M. Anstey (b 1893 Footscray); William Charles Anstey (b 1896 Broken Hill, married Maude Whittney in 1923 in Adelaide “WEDDING.
+Anstey (b 1871 Adelaide, married Margaret Eta Johnson, known as Maggie, in 1890, had children Thomas Henry Anstey (b 1890 Footscray, died young?); Margaret Annie M. Anstey (b 1893 Footscray); William Charles Anstey (b 21 Sep 1896 Broken Hill, married Maude Whittney in 1923 in Adelaide “WEDDING.
 ANSTEY—WHITTNEY.
 A pretty wedding was celebrated at St. Saviour’s Church.
-Adelaide, on December 31 , between William Charles Anstey, eldest son of Mr. and Mrs. W. H. Anstey, Broken Hill and Maude, eldest daughter of Mr. and Mrs A. E. Whittney, of Broken Hill.” per the ‘Adelaide Advertiser‘); Theresa L. Anstey (b 1898 Broken Hill).
+Adelaide, on December 31 , between William Charles Anstey, eldest son of Mr. and Mrs. W. H. Anstey, Broken Hill and Maude, eldest daughter of Mr. and Mrs A. E. Whittney, of Broken Hill.” per the ‘Adelaide Advertiser‘); Theresa Irena?
+Anstey (b 17 Dec 1898 Broken Hill).
+The family were living in Nuntherungie, Willyama, Broken Hill in the 1913 Electoral Roll.
 William Henry Anstey died in Broken Hill in 1935, the ‘Barrier Miner‘ newspaper of 9 September 1935 reporting “TWO OLD RESIDENTS DIE.
 Two residents of Broken Hill of 45 years standing died yesterday.
 They were Mrs. Mary Eva Phillips (59) and Mr. William Henry Anstey (64), who were born at Seven Hills, South Australia, and Quorn, respectively… For 25 years Mr. Anstey was employed in the grocery department of Walter Sully and Co., and for the last 12 years had managed his own business at the corner of Lane and Chloride streets.
 He is survived by a widow, two sons and a daughter.
 Mr. Anstey was a member of the A.O.K.
 Lodge.
 The funeral took place this morning, the cortege leaving his late residence, 336 Chapple-lane, at 11 o’clock.
 The interment was made in the Church of England Cemetery, the Rev. A. A. Butchart officiating.
 The A.O.F.
 Lodge was officially represented by Mr. A. E. Eaton, while the pall bearers were Messrs.
 G. Heberle, G. Barnett, J. Greeney, T. C. Colmer, F. Carruthers and A. E. Eaton.
 Tom J. Mallon carried out the funeral arrangements.“);

 - Edith Elizabeth Anstey (b 1875 Frome, possibly married ‘Mr Long‘);